Create Windows Server 2008 Backup Schedule Weekly (2 Ways)

 3. In General, set a task name, and check the option Run (to know) whether user is logged on.

-4. In Triggers, click New to specify which day(s) you want the backup to run.
+4. In Triggers, click New > select On a schedule and then Weekly.
+Click OK to confirm you want the backup to run weekly.

-5. In Actions, Click New to add.
-Type “wbadmin” in the Program/script box, and type a WBadmin backup command in Add argument (optional).
-For example to backup the C: drive including all critical volumes to the G: drive, you can write the following command:
+For example, to backup the C: drive including all critical volumes to the G: drive, write the following command below: